Good hygiene habits can be the most effective way to protect yourself from infection.

 The SMCC learners come from across the globe, from Afghanistan to Burundi to Haiti.
 All have either a strong IT background or high aptitude for IT work.
-Funded by a private philanthropy group called the Wildflower Fund, the program received 105 applications for the first 20 spots, with future candidates lined up and eager to start.
+The program received 105 applications for the first 20 spots, with future candidates lined up and eager to start.

 “Most every learner I’ve met has the quality, skills, and passion I’d want to see to hire them, but they have huge gaps in verbal communication, which is critical,” says Vernier.

 “Some of these people know every coding language you can think of and speak as many as five languages,” adds McKechnie.
 “Communicating in English and learning our culture are their biggest barriers.”